ahvonenj/web-template-collection/README.md

 # Web template collection

 A collection of templates for quick legacy web development.
-This thing is not necessarily meant for actual production development, but as a quickstart-template for quick legacy web projects.
-If you are tired of creating the same directory tree with the same libraries and base files, then this template is for you.
+These templates are not necessarily meant for actual production development, but as quickstart-templates for quick legacy web projects.
+If you are tired of creating the same directory tree with the same libraries and base files, then this template collection is for you.

 I personally create a lot of fiddles and mini-projects to try something new or to experiment with something.
-These projects are usually very similar, so I decided to make a template that I can easily update and download.
+These projects are usually very similar, so I decided to make a collection templates which I can easily update and download.

 **Benefits**

 * A simple .zip download when you start a new project.
 Everything is included and ready right away.
-* Can be branched to make templates for specific needs i.e. game development.
+* Can be branched to make even more templates for specific needs i.e. game development.
 * Can be forked for even more customization.
-* Changes to template can be merged to existing projects pretty easily as the base file and folder structure is always the same.
+* Changes to templates can be merged to existing projects pretty easily as the base file and folder structure is always the same.

 **Downsides**

 * Every project has its own lib files, which is kind of unnecessary.
 Then again this makes a single project more portable and easier to work with... plus javascript libs do not take that much actual space anyway.
 * Not up with current web standards and / or best practices - you should probably be using some kind of package manager instead.
-* If you want some change to happen for all branches, you must update each branch individually.
+* If you want some change to happen for all branches / templates, you must update each branch / template individually.

 ## Directory tree (base / master)

 ```
-Generic-web-template
+web-template-collection
 │   index.htm
 │
 ├───page